chaosprint/glicol/README.md

 https://glicol.web.app

-*On both website, opening the browser console is important as the helps and some key commands are exported there.*
+*On both website, opening the browser console is important.
+Help files and some essential commands are exported there.*

-## Structure
+## Repo structure

 The structure shows that Glicol can be used independently as a JavaScript library in the browser, or used as an audio library for other Rust projects: